o3de/ROSConDemo/docker/README.md

 ### Dockerfile.NavStack
 This Dockerfile will build a docker container that will only have the `kraken_nav` code for the navigation stack.

-### Dockerfile.Simulation
-This Dockerfile will build a docker container that will have the simulation launcher (`ROSConDemo.GameLauncher`) and the `kraken_nav` code for the navigation stack.

 ## Prerequisites